 • Absent extenuating circumstances, the court will divide the community estate 1/2 to each party – round figures.

-• Absent extenuating circumstances, the court will order a Joint Managing Conservator relationship as to custody.
+• Absent extenuating circumstances, the court will award both parents joint custody of their children.
+It is presumed in Texas law that it is in the best interest of a child that both parents have joint custody.
 Both parents will receive almost fifty percent of available time with the children – or so says the Texas Standard Visitation Order.
 Actually, it’s about 45/55 percent of the time.

 • An agreed divorce minimizes family disruption and the emotional turmoil that goes with it.
 It is unfortunate, but those who battle over the kids usually end up doing the most harm to them.
 Kids are smart.
 They know you are fighting.
 They can “read” your feelings.
 They know how you feel about your spouse.
 Further, remember this, all kids will at some point place blame for the divorce on themselves.
 It is your job as a parent to make sure that this does not happen.

 How to reach agreement and avoid the fight?

 First, both spouses have to want agreement.
 Without the cooperation of both sides, it is not going two be possible to resolve the case without court intervention.
 Sometimes it is said, the argument/fight leaves the bedroom to go to the court room.
 In order to avoid the fight and the expense: Sit down with your spouse and list out your total assets and liabilities.
 Try to divide the assets evenly.
 As to debts, decide what can be paid off now and how you will pay off the rest pursuant to a divorce decree.